See also the sister PolyTrans-for-Director native plug-in version of PolyTrans for Macromedia Director.

 Shockwave is a WEB streaming file format that can be played back into an (estimated) 300 million Shockwave-enabled WEB browsers.
-The Shockwave file and its contents are most often authored in a software package called "Director" by Macromedia.
-In 2001 Macromedia introduced Director 8.5 which included the ability to add 3D models to a published Shockwave file.
-The 3D "engine" was developed by Intel Architecture Labs.
+The Shockwave file and its contents are most often authored in a software package called "Director" by Macromedia (now owned by Adobe).

-This export converter will convert 3D content into a Macromedia Director .w3d file.
+This export converter will convert 3D content into an Adobe Director .w3d file.
 The conversion process is shown in the following diagram:

-The .w3d file is imported into Macromedia Director where it is added to a Director "movie" as a cast member.
+- The .w3d file is imported into Adobe Director where it is added to a Director "movie" as a cast member.

-A "Shockwave" movie is published from the user interface of Macromedia Director.
+- A "Shockwave" movie is published from the user interface of Adobe Director.

 NOTE: This export converter does not export or publish a Shockwave movie directly.
 It exports a .w3d file which is the 3D asset (content) data.
 This .w3d file must be loaded into Director for further publishing.
 Alternatively, you can create a special Director movie which will allow .w3d files to be loaded from a WEB browser into the movie for display.